mahmood-ghaem/Everyday-Thoughts/README.md

 We have created several users for this domain and all of them use their email to access Outlook.

 I transferred the domain from the account of the company that bought it for us to our account.
 I also changed the hosting.
-I replaced the site that was previously based on WordPress with a new version that I wrote based on ASP .NET Core[de-medewerker.nl](https://de-medewerker.nl).
+I replaced the site that was previously based on WordPress with a new version that I wrote based on ASP .NET Core: [de-medewerker.nl](https://de-medewerker.nl).

 After these events, everything worked fine, except for users' emails, which did not have the ability to receive emails.
 After researching, I realized that I had to change Name Servers in hosting.